 How scientists are helping in celebrating an eco-friendly Diwali

-New Delhi, Oct 15: Green crackers with 30 per cent less emissions will now be available in the market, Union minister Harsh Vardhan had announced on Saturday ahead of Diwali, noting that the step will help control pollution as well as take care of people's sentiments.
+New Delhi, Oct 15: Green crackers with 30 per cent less emissions will now be available in the market, Union Minister Harsh Vardhan had announced on Saturday ahead of Diwali, noting that the step will help control pollution as well as take care of people's sentiments.

 Addressing an event by Council for Scientific and Industrial Research (CSIR) where the crackers prepared by its labs were displayed, the Science and Technology Minister Harsh Vardhan said that they have been introduced to deal with the menace of pollution and would help the fireworks industry which was facing closure after the Supreme Court in 2018 banned conventional firecrackers that have high emission levels and allowed only those that conform to permissible smoke and noise levels.